 - Thus far, the benefits of paperless, electronic medical data exchanges have not been fully tapped.
-Yet cards have a role to play in creating consistent databases, with the automatic reading of data, and the temporary or permanent confidential local storage of additional data such as blood groups, allergies, chronic diseases, and associated treatments.
+Yet cards have a role in creating consistent databases, automatic reading of data, and temporary or permanent confidential local storage of additional data such as blood groups, allergies, chronic diseases, and associated treatments.

 This robust technology can strike at the heart of fraud mechanisms, often with little investment in infrastructures and without significant changes for patients and healthcare professionals.